Progent: Securing AI Agents with Privilege Control: Experimental Evaluation

-\paragraph{Evaluated Agent Use Cases} To demonstrate its general effectiveness, we evaluate \system{} on various agents and tasks captured in three benchmarks.
-All these use cases comply with our threat model defined in \cref{sec:threat-model}.
-We first consider AgentDojo~\cite{debenedetti2024agentdojo}, a state-of-the-art agentic benchmark for prompt injection.
+\paragraph{Evaluation Setup} We evaluate \system{} on two popular benchmarks.
+The first is AgentDojo~\cite{debenedetti2024agentdojo}, a state-of-the-art prompt injection benchmark.
 AgentDojo includes four types of common agent use cases in daily life: (i) Banking: performing banking-related operations; (ii) Slack: handling Slack messages, reading web pages and files; (iii) Travel: finding and reserving flights, restaurants, and car rentals; (iv) Workspace: managing emails, calendars, and cloud drives.
 The attacker injects malicious prompts in the environment, which are returned by tool calls into the agent's workflow, directing the agent to execute an attack task.

-Second, we consider the ASB benchmark~\cite{zhang2024agent}, which considers indirect prompt injections through the environment, similar to AgentDojo.
-Additionally, the threat model of ASB allows the attacker to introduce one malicious tool into the agent's toolset.
-The attack goal is to trick the agent into calling this malicious tool to execute the attack.
-ASB provides five attack templates to achieve the attack goal.
+The second is the ASB benchmark~\cite{zhang2024agent}, which also considers indirect prompt injections through the environment, similar to AgentDojo.
+ASB provides ten agent scenarios and five attack templates.
+We evaluate two critical aspects of defenses: \emph{utility}, measured by the agent's success rate in completing benign user tasks (reported both with and without an attack), and \emph{security}, measured by the attack success rate (ASR).

-Third, we consider another attack vector: poisoning attack against agents' knowledge base~\cite{zou2024poisonedrag,chen2024agentpoison}.
-We choose this attack vector because retrieval over knowledge base is a key component of state-of-the-art agents~\cite{lewis2020retrieval}.
-Specifically, we evaluate \system{} on protecting the EHRAgent~\cite{shi2024ehragent} from the AgentPoison attack~\cite{chen2024agentpoison}.
-EHRAgent generates and executes code instructions to interact with a database to process electronic health records based on the user's text query.
-AgentPoison injects attack instructions into the external knowledge base of the agent, such that when the agent retrieves information from the knowledge base, it follows the attack instructions to perform \texttt{DeleteDB}, a dangerous database erasure operation.
-We apply \system{} to this setting, treating \texttt{LoadDB}, \texttt{DeleteDB}, and other functions as the set of available tools for the agent.

-Due to space constraints, we primarily present aggregated results.
-The experiment details and detailed breakdown results can be found in \cref{sec:appendix-exp-details,sec:appendix-results}.

-\paragraph{Evaluation Metrics} We evaluate two critical aspects of defenses: utility and security.
-To assess utility, we measure the agent's success rate in completing benign user tasks.
-An effective defense should maintain high utility scores comparable to the vanilla agent.
-We report utility scores both in the presence and absence of an attack, as users always prefer the agent to successfully complete their tasks.
-For security, we measure the attack success rate (ASR), which indicates the agent's likelihood to successfully accomplish the attack goal.
-A strong defense should significantly reduce the ASR compared to the vanilla agent, ideally bringing it down to zero.